-If you are married, have a domestic partner, and/or child(ren), protecting them is important too, just as you protect yourself with life insurance.
-Yes, it will increase your monthly premiums, but think of the value if the unexpected happens.
+If you are married, have a domestic partner, and/or child(ren), protecting them is important, just as you protect yourself with life insurance.
+Yes, it will increase your monthly premiums, but consider the value if the unexpected happens.

 Is Supplemental Life Insurance Worth It?

-Like any insurance decision, supplemental life insurance is worth it in many situations, but you must look at your finances.
+Like any insurance decision, supplemental life insurance is worth it in many situations, but you must consider your finances.
 Should something happen to your spouse or child, do you have enough money saved, or would it put you in a financial bind?

 If you’d suffer financially if either passed away unexpectedly, protect your family today.
-For a slightly higher premium, you could have the peace of mind you need to take care of your family financially.
+For a slightly higher premium, you could have the peace of mind to take care of your family financially.